 Mosques are common places of worship among Muslims all around the world.
 Regardless of whether they are Shi’a or Sunni, they all pray there.
 This is a building which, in people’s minds, is usually blue as a symbol of peace, and built with a specific architectural style.

 As reported by a cultural heritage journalist from ISNA, this type of place of worship all around the world is built using different patterns or colours.
-In terms of beauty, greatness and antiquity, they are given titles like Jame mosques or Azam mosques, as they are called in Iran.
+In terms of beauty, greatness and antiquity, the mosques have titles like Jame or Azam; as they are called in Iran.

 Some of the characteristics of this beautiful style of architecture include mirrorwork, dome-like roofs, vaults and nested bedchambers.
-This beauty has led to mosques all over the world being turned into tourist attractions for both Muslims and followers of other religions.
+This beauty has turned many mosques all over the world into tourist attractions; whether for Muslims and followers of other religions.

 Malaysia’s Pink Mosque

 One example of these mosques is Putra Mosque in Malaysia.
-This mosque sits next to the beautiful lake of Putrajaya, offering a view which causes it to be considered as one of the Islamic world’s most modern mosques.
+This mosque sits next to the beautiful lake of Putrajaya.
+Its view causes it to be considered as one of the Islamic world’s most modern mosques.

 Putrajaya Jame Mosque, also known as Putra mosque, was started in 1997 and it was first used two years later.